clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 container to the cluster nodes.
 This user must also have passwordless sudo privileges on the cluster nodes.

-This guide uses a docker container to provide all the needed deployment tools;
+This guide uses a Docker* container to provide all the needed deployment tools;
-in order to use it, you will need docker in the machine you're orchestating your deployment.
+in order to use it, you will need Docker in the machine you're using to orchestrate your deployment.